-Washington, D.C. – Nevada Senator Harry Reid spoke on the Senate floor today regarding the economic impact of a government shutdown.
+Washington, D.C. – Nevada Senator Harry Reid spoke on the Senate floor today regarding Republican efforts to shut down the government.
 Below are his remarks as prepared for delivery:

 This weekend, Republicans in the House of Representatives did what we all feared they would do: they voted to shut down the government.
 Republicans knew their empty political stunt would fall on its face in the United States Senate.
 Yet House Republicans voted to hold the government hostage until Democrats agree to return to the days when insurance companies put profit margins before patient care.

 Their vote was strikingly irresponsible and stunningly callous.
 Republicans don’t seem to understand that stripping health insurance from millions of Americans would literally cost lives.
 Maybe none of those Republicans have gotten a doctor’s bill they couldn’t pay.
 Maybe none of those Republicans have spent a night awake worrying whether a heart attack or car accident would drive them into bankruptcy.
 But millions of Americans have experienced those fears.

 For a glimpse at just how little regard Republicans have for struggling American families, look no further than chief Senate rabble rouser, the junior Senator from Texas, Senator Cruz.
 Yesterday the Senator from Texas told David Gregory of Meet the Press how easy it is for the average American to get health insurance even during these difficult economic times.
 This is what he said: “If you want people to get health insurance, the best way for them to get health insurance is to get a job.”
 This comment comes at a time when more than 11 million Americans are still struggling to find work and when millions more who already have jobs still lack health insurance.
 That’s why we passed Obamacare in the first place – to ensure access to quality, affordable health insurance for all Americans.